afelsen/monopoly-probability/README.md

 #### Created by Adiel Felsen

 ## Description
 This is a python application used for analyzing the statistics of a monopoly game.
-This application can either be used for simulating a single game of monopoly or gathering data from thousands of simulated games.
+This application can either be used for simulating a single game of monopoly, gathering data from thousands of simulated games or finding ideal strategies.

-## Modules
+## Modules of Game class
 * This program uses [graphics](http://www.pas.rochester.edu/~rsarkis/csc161/python/pip-graphics.html) to display game board and data
 * This program also uses [colour](https://pypi.org/project/colour/) to color code the data with a gradient

-## Modes
+## Methods
-There are two modes in which this application can be used:
-1. Single Game Simulation: This mode simulates a game of monopoly turn by turn.
-The game board is displayed on the _graphics_ display and clicking the screen advances the game.
+1. simulate(): This method simulates a game of monopoly.
+If turnByTurn == True, the game board is displayed on the _graphics_ display and clicking the screen advances the game.
-2. 10,000 Game Simulation: This simulates 10,000 games (but does not display changes to the game board).
+2. simulateMany(n): This method simulates n number of games.
 At the end, statistics are displayed on the game board.
+3. drawBoard(): This method draws the game board.
+This is used to display turn information or statistics at the end of a multi-game simulation
+4. findStrategy(): This method changes key variables to track the best strategy for the best odds of winning.
+5. displayWinLossTieRatio: This method displays the win/loss/tie ratio.
+Displayed in the center of the game board.
+6. displayPercentLandedOn: This method displays the percent each property was landed on.
+Displayed on the bottom row of each property.
+7. displayLostOnProperties: This method displays the percent of the time a property was lost on.
+Displayed on the bottom row of each property.
+8. displayLosingProperties: This method displays the percent of the time a player who placed second owned each property.
+Displayed on the bottom row of each property.
+9. displayWinningProperties: This method displays the percent of the time a winner owned each property.
+Displayed on the upper row of each property.
+10. displaySpecificGame: This method allows the user to display the ending of a specific game played in a multi-game simulation.

 ## Changing modes, altering starting conditions:
 * Certain parts of the code can be edited to change modes and the starting conditions of players.
 These parts are clearly indicated in main(), surrounded by # symbols.